 - Provisions in the Legal Services Act 2007 including pro bono costs orders

 - Seeking to change regulations on money and debt advice - this creates a barrier for some volunteer lawyers in being able to provide advice on debt issues at local clinics;

-- Wider work on the regulatory landscape, including the SQE, new SRA Handbook, and regulations on in-house lawyers’ involvement in pro bono - these can restrict the scope of legal advice by in-house volunteers.
+- Wider work on the regulatory landscape, including the SQE, new SRA Handbook, and regulations on in-house lawyers’ involvement in pro bono which restrict the scope of legal advice by in-house volunteers.